Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Equations with Curvature

 The form obtained in Eq.~(\ref{cledison3}) is particularly useful, as it allows us to express $ h_{GH}^2(z) $ as the sum of three distinct contributions: one arising from dark matter, one arising from curvature and the other attributed to dark energy.
 The term $ \Omega_{m0} (1+z)^3 $ accounts for the dark matter component while the term $ \Omega_{k0} (1+z)^2 $ accounts for the curvature contribution.
 Consequently, we can derive the following expression for $ \rho_{D_{GH},k}(z) $:

 We can now write $h^2_{GH,k}$ and $\rho_{D_{GH},k}$ as functions of $x$:

-We now want to calculate the final expressions of other important cosmological quantities, like the dimensionless energy density of dark energy $\Omega_{D_{GH},k}$, the evolutionary form of the dimensionless energy density of DE $\Omega'_{D_{GH},k}$, the pressure $p_{GH},k$, the EoS parameter $\omega_{D_{GH},k}$ and the deceleration parameter $q_{GH,k}$. \\ For the dimensionless energy density of DE, we use the general relation obtained in Eq. (\ref{eq:OmegaGHcurv})
+We now want to calculate the final expressions of other important cosmological quantities, like the fractional energy density of dark energy $\Omega_{D_{GH},k}$, the evolutionary form of the fractional energy density of DE $\Omega'_{D_{GH},k}$, the pressure $p_{GH,k}$, the EoS parameter $\omega_{D_{GH},k}$ and the deceleration parameter $q_{GH,k}$. \\ For the fractional energy density of DE, we use the general relation obtained in Eq. (\ref{eq:OmegaGHcurv})

 Using the expression of $h^2_{GH,k}$ obtained in Eq. (\ref{cledison4}), we can write:

 Therefore, we obtain the following expression for $\Omega_{D_{GH},k}(x)$: